SAP-archive/fundamental-vue/CONTRIBUTING.md

 ## Contribute Code

-You are welcome to contribute code to Fundamental-vue in order to fix issues or to add new features.
+You are welcome to contribute code to Fundamental Vue in order to fix issues or to add new features.

 There are three important things to consider: